 Here are some things that can be done differently…

 Challenge the business to think hard right from the start, when you’re defining requirements, about what’s an acceptable MVP.
 What is the subset of requirements – and benefits – that are absolutely vital for go-live?
 Get the business to commit to this and you can create a delivery plan around it.
 Then, add a wish list of nice-to-haves – for example, user experience on a par with the best consumer apps.
 After the MVP goes live, you can deliver these extras in releases or through continuous improvement.

 Keep in mind that users seeing their wants on the requirements and wish lists shows you’ve listened to them, and it helps build buy-in.
 It’s far easier to start design-build-test phases focused on an MVP, rather than to try to cut back to an MVP when the delivery is under pressure and you need to complete build and test.

-The temptation is to adapt and customize a system to fit the way your business works.
-After all, given that change is unsettling, the option to avoid it often looks more favorable.
-But large-scale customization adds complexity and increases ownership costs over the long term.
+The temptation is to adapt and customise a system to fit the way your business works.
+After all, given that change is unsettling, the option to avoid it often looks more favourable.
+But large-scale customisation adds complexity and increases ownership costs over the long term.
 As the business grows, you’ll need the ERP system to evolve with it.
-But once customized, it becomes harder to keep up to date.
+But once customised, it becomes harder to keep up to date.